 If you’re looking to invest in crypto, you’ll need a cryptocurrency exchange (preferred) or an online broker that supports crypto to get started.
 With so many different crypto exchanges to choose from, however, selecting the perfect option for your needs isn’t always easy.
 That’s where Coinbase comes into the picture.

-Quick Summary: Coinbase is the largest cryptocurrency exchange platform in the United States by trading volume.
-Coinbase is a fully regulated and licensed exchange operating in all states, except Hawaii.
+Bottom Line: Coinbase is the largest cryptocurrency exchange in the United States by trading volume.
+Coinbase is a fully regulated and licensed exchange operating in all states except Hawaii.

 What Is Coinbase?